tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** After TI10 ended, OG, as we knew it, scattered across the seven seas\*.
-No former members\* remained as active players\*, so they had to start from scratch.
+No former members remained as active players\*, so they had to start from scratch.
 How did they do it?
 Allow me to present this section in the form that I myself learned this information.

 Through a series of disjointed DMs I received from OG's CEO JMR Luna.

 <span class="twitter-dm">I saw you on the pannel about how we build the roster</span>
+<span class="twitter-dm">This is public.
+We spoke about it on the [monkey business show](https://www.youtube.com/playlist?list=PLQRJUuILzZKUMNpwSmOUJRm6hgUbW-0Me)</span>
 <span class="twitter-dm twitter-dm-first">Misha was first</span>

 Makes sense.
 Misha was OG's coach last year, so that's a reasonable foundation.